 To move customers ahead in their buying journey, compelling marketing content is developed, including white papers, infographics, product videos webinars, etc. The most valuable content, such as white papers, webinars and economic justification tools, are exchanged for customer contact information.

-After customers’ contacts have been obtained, they will start receiving automated flows of marketing content designed to increase customer understanding of the product and develop buying intent.
+After customers’ contacts have been obtained, marketing automoation comes into play.
+Customer will start receiving automated flows of marketing content designed to increase customer understanding of the product and develop buying intent.

-Once marketing analytics indicate that customers have been sufficiently educated about the product and are demonstrating a high level of interest , customer details are handed over to sales team to initiate a sales conversation.
+Once marketing analytics indicate that customers have been sufficiently educated about the product and are demonstrating a high level of interest, it is considered that a marketing qualified lead has been gegnerated and customer details are handed over to sales team to initiate a sales conversation.

-In this way it is possible, to a considerable extent, to automate customer development and focus the efforts of the sales team on customers who are already ready to buy.
+In this way it is possible, to a considerable extent, to automate b2b lead generation and focus the efforts of the sales team on customers who are already ready to buy.

 Early in their customer journey, customers are mostly concerned about product features.